theopin/tp/docs/DeveloperGuide.md

 <a id="add"></a>
 ##### 4.2.3.1 Add
 The add command is used to add cheatsheets into CheatLogs.
-The picture bellow shows how the add command is executed.
+The picture bellow shows how the AddCommand is executed.
 ![AddCommand Sequence Diagram](https://i.ibb.co/S7qt5pt/Add-Command-1.png)
-1. When the add command is constructed, it will put the `CommandFlag.NAME` to the `FlagToDescription` Hash Map.
+1. When the AddCommand is constructed, it will put the `put(CommandFlag.NAME,null)` to the `FlagToDescription` Hash Map.
-2. After that, the `CommandFlag.SUBJECT` will be put in the FlagToDescription Hash Map.
+2. After that, the `put(CommandFlag.SUBJECT,null)` will be put in the FlagToDescription Hash Map.
-3. The `CommandFlag.NAME` will be added into the `AlternativeArguments` Array List.
+3. Then, the `add(CommandFlag.NAME)` will be added into the `AlternativeArguments` Array List.
-4. The `CommandFlag.SUBJECT` will be added into the `AlternativeArguments` Array List.
+4. Next, `add(CommandFlag.SUBJECT)` will be added into the `AlternativeArguments` Array List.
 5. Add command will invoke its own method `execute()`
 6. Add command invoke the `get(CommandFlag.NAME)` and will return `name`
 7. After that, the add command invoke the `get(CommandFlag.SUBJECT)` and returns the `subject`